TechGrounds-Cloud8/cloud8-pprasing/01_Git_1/exercise.md

 # Question subject
-what is Git, Github and Visual Studio
+- what is Git, Github and Visual Studio
+- how do you invite colleques
+- how does cloning work to github desktop and visual studio

 ## Key terminology
 - Git = CLI
 - Github = online platform for developers to share the program with versioning